yieldr/restart-network-masterclass/README.md

 `php bin/console doctrine:schema:create`

+If you have already run the previous command and you want to update your database with the new entities you created you can run the following command:

+`php bin/console doctrine:schema:update --force`

 ## 3 - Add validation and filters

 After completing stage 2, it is time to add validation to our Entities.
 Validation is very important since we only allow